Through what channels can you attract European tourists?

 Additional online trade channels can prove to be interesting

 An online travel portal functions as a link between travellers and suppliers.
 Most of them are marketing platforms for information and promotion.
 Bookings and payment are arranged directly through the tourism provider.
-Their business model varies from membership fees, via commissions on transactions and/or sales, to a combination of these aspects.
+Their business model varies from membership fees, to commissions on transactions and/or sales, to a combination of those.
+Other portals like Evaneos and kimkim do offer bookings through their own payment system.

 Using portals can increase visibility, enhance trust and provide marketing opportunities.
 Entry costs and risks are generally low.
 However, competition is strong and the conversion rate is generally low.
 Replying to all requests generated through portals can also be time-consuming.
-This means that portals can be a useful addition to your strategy, but they should not be your sole distribution channel.
+This means portals can be a useful addition to your strategy, but they shouldn’t be your sole distribution channel.

 - Study the business models and requirements of the leading online travel portals in your European target markets.
-Use this to decide whether it is feasible and attractive to join.
+Use this to decide if it would be feasible and attractive to join.

 - Consider developing your own national or regional tourism portal with local stakeholders.

-- For more information on the advantages and disadvantages of OTAs, see our chapter on Selling your product through an OTA.
+- For more information on the advantages and disadvantages of OTAs, see our chapter on OTAs in our study about being a successful tourism company online.

 Independent travel agents serve specific markets

-Independent travel agents are one-person businesses that organise highly customised holidays for individual customers.
+Independent travel agents, or counsellors, are one-person businesses (often women) that organise highly customised holidays for individual customers.
 They have a limited but distinct clientele, which often makes repeated bookings.
 Independent travel agents are becoming increasingly organised in umbrella organisations, making them easier to find.
 They are especially active in the United Kingdom, Germany and the Netherlands.

 If you offer highly specialised and/or customised products with a personal touch, independent travel agents are a good option.
 They can become valuable ambassadors for your company.
 However, be aware that building trust takes time.